Blogging & Content

 14) Naver Papago

-Best for: Asia-focused businesses, travel, e-commerce listings.
+Best for: Asia-focused businesses, travel content, and e-commerce listings in East Asian markets.

 15) iTranslate / LanguageTool MT

-Best for: On-the-go work, solopreneurs, content ideation.
+Best for: On-the-go work, solopreneurs, and content ideation.

 Watch outs: Not a localization platform; use alongside a TMS for production workflows.